fenago/ml-workshop/lab_guides/Lab_3.md

 Bias, Variance, and Data Mismatch
 ---------------------------------

-To understand the different conditions that may affect a machine learning model, it is important to understand what the **Bayes error** is.
-The Bayes error, also known as the **irreducible error**, is the lowest possible error rate that can be achieved.

-Before the improvements that were made in technology and artificial intelligence, the Bayes error was considered to be the lowest possible error achievable by humans (**human error**).
-For instance, for a process that most humans achieve with an error rate of 0.1, but top experts achieve with an error rate of 0.05, the Bayes error would be 0.05.

-However, the Bayes error has now been redefined as being the lowest possible error that machines can achieve, which is unknown considering that, as humans, we can only understand as far as human error goes.
-Due to this, when using the Bayes error to analyze errors, it is not possible to know the lowest limit once the model is below the human error.

 The following diagram is useful for analyzing the error rates among the different sets of data and determining the condition that is affecting the model in a greater proportion.
 The purpose of this diagram is to